THUDM/CogDL/docs/source/task/unsupervised_node_classification.rst

             embs = model._chebyshev_gaussian(A, embs)
             return embs

-When the embeddings are obtained, we can save them at 'self.save_dir'.
+When the embeddings are obtained, we can save them at `self.save_dir`.

 .. code-block:: python